This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

 IAP enables you to configure IAP policies for individual resources in a Google Cloud project.
 Multiple apps within a project can each have different access policies.
 This includes projects that have Compute Engine, Google Kubernetes Engine, and App Engine apps.
 For App Engine apps, individual versions and services can have different access policies applied.

-To manage project level and higher access, use the Cloud IAM admin page.
+To manage project level and higher access, use the IAM admin page.
 Lists of users who have access (the "members") at the project level applies to all IAP-secured resources in the project.

 Before you begin